 The Aurora Fire Department serves the City of Aurora, an area covering 25 square miles and home to approximately 16,000 residents.
-We respond approximately 2,000 times a year to provide emergency medical services, fire suppression, smoke / carbon monoxide alarm investigations, and public assistance.
-Some of our other daily activities include fire-prevention inspections and teaching fire safety, CPR, and first aid.
+We respond approximately 2,300 times a year to provide emergency medical services, fire suppression, smoke / carbon monoxide alarm investigations, and public assistance.
+Some of our other daily activities include fire-prevention inspections, teaching fire safety, CPR, and first aid.
 Additionally, our staff trains daily sharpening their skills and keeping current with the latest advancements in EMS and firefighting.

 Working 24 / 7 toward our mission is a team of full and part-time personnel.
-Our staff includes the chief, assistant chief, 3 full-time captains, 3 full-time lieutenants, 9 full-time, and 28 part-time firefighters.
+Our staff includes the chief, assistant chief, 3 full-time captains, 3 full-time lieutenants, 9 full-time firefighters, and 32 part-time firefighters.
 All Aurora firefighters are certified emergency medical technicians (EMTs), and most are further certified as paramedics.

 Helpful Resource for Calculating Occupant Load